 The most famous site is probably Chichen Itza.
 This is an ancient Maya city that flourished between the 6th and 12th centuries.
 It welcomes over 2.6 million tourists each year and when you first see it, you will be mesmerized.
 Visiting Chichen Itza is one of the most memorable, and best things to do in Riviera Maya.
 This ancient city is spread over an area of almost 2 square miles.
 To me, it looks like a really interesting Lego city built by kids who harness their brilliant imaginations and creativity to construct a city made up of fantastic buildings.

-Probably the most famous of the structures that features on so many postcards, photographs and images of the Riviera Maya is El Castillo or the Kukulcan Temple.
+Probably the most famous of the structures that feature on so many postcards, photographs and images of the Riviera Maya is El Castillo or the Kukulcan Temple.
 This pyramid structure is a temple constructed in honour of the feathered serpent deity, Kukulcan.
 Stone carvings of serpents’ heads are at the foot of the pyramid.
 This structure sits at the centre of the ‘city’ and dominates the site.

 If you are lucky enough to visit Chichen Itza around the Spring or Autumn equinoxes, you can observe how the light hits the corners of the pyramid to highlight a serpent-like form.